12 min read

 Purpl Guide to Applying for PIP – a step by step guide to the PIP process.

-Benefits Calculator – find out what benefits you might be entitled to receive.
+Benefits Calculator – check what support you may be entitled to.

 Below, we break down the most valuable PIP-linked benefits available in 2026.

-Because travelling can be physically, mentally, and financially challenging, PIP often unlocks free or reduced-cost transport.
+Because travelling can be physically, mentally, and financially challenging, PIP often unlocks free or reduced-cost transport to help disabled people stay independent and connected.

-Your PIP award may entitle you to a number of different concessions to help you get around and maintain your independence.
+Your PIP award may entitle you to several different concessions depending on your circumstances.

 England – how to apply for a disabled bus pass for England